Carol Danvers: 2010s

 In 2016, Danvers played a predominant role in the storyline "Civil War II", the core miniseries of which was written by Brian Michael Bendis and illustrated by David Marquez.
 In the story, Danvers is the leader of a faction of superheroes who wish to use the precognitive power of the Inhuman Ulysses Cain to profile people who in his visions, will commit future crimes.
 About her position Bendis stated, "From Carol's point of view, she is like, 'You're telling me the world is still turning at the end of the day and everyone is safe?
 I don't care...
 If it keeps us safe, that's fine.
-During the storyline, Carol headed an effort to systematically lock up citizens without a trial for crimes they had not yet committed, and might never do, and the event culminated in that she killed her Avengers teammate Tony Stark, who had previously made a prolonged effort to help her recover from her alcoholism.
-This has been criticised as bad writing that did not fit with Carol's personality, and nearly destroyed her as a character.
+During the storyline, Danvers headed an effort to systematically lock up citizens without a trial for crimes they had not yet committed, and might never do.
+This has been criticised as bad writing that did not fit with Danvers's personality, and nearly destroyed her as a character.

 Following the conclusion of "Civil War II", Danvers starred in The Mighty Captain Marvel, by writer Margaret Stohl and artist Ramon Rosanas, which sees Danvers become a household name.
 Stohl explained, "She will be one of the most popular heroes on the planet—but that's not something she is very comfortable with.
 And of course she's lost a lot of folks that she's loved so she has to cope with that, too.
 That being said, she still has a job to do as commander of the Alpha Flight.
 Her latest mission being recruiting and training new cadets.
 It'll also bring with it a mysterious danger that will threaten everything Carol has built."

 Beginning in July 2018, Danvers headlined a limited series, The Life of Captain Marvel, by Stohl and artist Carlos Pacheco.
 The series is described as a "retelling" of Danvers' origin story, but Stohl insisted that it is not a "reinvention" explaining, "You look through a different lens.
 It's nothing you'll expect and nothing you've seen happen, but there will be parts of her life that change the context of what you've seen before, so it's telling the other side of the story, of how she came to be."
 Stohl also said that there would be similarities with the 2019 film, but the film is "its own thing".
 The series reveals that Danvers' mother is Kree and that the blast that was responsible for her powers only awakened her preexisting Kree genes, and did not fuse her human DNA with Mar-Vell's Kree DNA as originally written.